ericmiranda7/mydb/README.md

 - No. of keys is the amount of RAM you have
 - Unable to make range queries efficiently (give me all keys / values between 'apple' and 'bat')

+#### Byte Offset + Merging & Compaction
+**Cons**
+- [ ] Writes have become more complicated (as we have to maintain an index)
+- [ ] Index as metadata increases storage size
+- [x] Overwritten keys still aren't reclaimed
+- [x] On restarts, we need to scan _smaller log segments to rebuild the index which is not too expensive_
+- [ ] No. of keys is the amount of RAM you have
+- [ ] Unable to make range queries efficiently (give me all keys / values between 'apple' and 'bat')

 ### SSTable Format
 We can solve a few of the cons:
 **Cons**